myndzi/syslog2/README.md

 # Options

-Various options are supported in the constructor:
+Various options are supported in the constructor/`.create` method:

 	new Syslog({
 		name: <app name>,